pds-data-dictionaries/ldd-spectral/docs/source/user/user-guide.rst

 .. _sp_spectrum_format:

 <sp:spectrum_format>
   This required attribute indicates the format of the spectral data.
-It should agreed with the format listed in the label *<pds:Primary_Result_Summary>* class, which in turn should include *<pds:Science_Facets>* with a *<pds:discipline>* of **Spectroscopy** and a *<pds:facet1>* value that is consistent with one of the standard values described below.
+It should agree with the format listed in the label *<pds:Primary_Result_Summary>* class, which in turn should include *<pds:Science_Facets>* with a *<pds:discipline>* of **Spectroscopy** and a *<pds:facet1>* value that is consistent with one of the standard values described below.